How To Set Up Home Theater System: Easy Guide

 Display Screen Location

 The location of your display screen plays a big role in how it looks and feels.
-You want to make sure that the screen is placed in a position that makes sense to set up home theater system.
+You want to make sure that the screen is placed in a position that makes sense to set up a home theater system.
 Here are some things to consider when choosing a screen location.

 - Where Will Your TV Be Placed?